 In March 2024, the Euro accounted for 21.93% of SWIFT transactions, while the USD held 47.37%.
 Most Euro transactions (57%) occur between Eurozone banks, making only 43% of Euro transactions truly international, equating to about 9.4% of global payments.

-The significance of the Euro is also evident in its use as a reserve currency.
+The Euro’s significance is also evident in its use as a reserve currency.
 By Q4 2023, it comprised 21.8% of global foreign exchange reserves, up from 20.5% in Q4 2022.

 Growth of International Trade between the US and the Eurozone